 Carleton University Career Services

-The Career Services office at Carleton is located in the Tory Building, room 401.
-You can drop by Monday – Friday, 8:30AM – 4PM and receive an on-the-spot resume review, cover letter critique or to schedule a mock interview.
+Visit the Career Services office in 401 Tory Building Monday – Friday, 8:30AM – 4PM and receive an on-the-spot resume review, cover letter critique or to schedule a mock interview.
 They also have many resources online that are available to you at the following links:

 Interviews: Many of you will be interviewed via phone or Skype, as the partners do not have offices located in Ottawa.
 For tips and reminders on these types of interviews, visit: https://carleton.ca/career/job-search-support/prepare-for-interviews/